Privacy Policy

 In several cases when we request personal data it is done, as is mentioned above, in order to fulfil legal or contractual obligations or obligations necessary to enter into an agreement with an employee.
 If the data subject does not provide the requested data it may in some cases mean than the Company cannot enter into an agreement or fulfil contractual obligations with the data subject.
 If the data subject is unsure or worried about providing certain personal data the data subject may contact the Company (see below under Contact information) for further information.

-The Company may, from time to time, be required to submit information to a relevant third party (including but not limited to situations where the Company has a legal obligation to do so).
+3.2 The Company shares data with an external partyThe Company may, from time to time, be required to submit information to a relevant third party (including but not limited to situations where the Company has a legal obligation to do so).
 To ensure that your personal data is processed in a safe manner in every such situation, the Company regularly enters into agreements (such as data processor agreements) with every third party processing personal data on behalf of the Company.
 Such agreements always state the subject of the processing, the duration, kind and purpose of the processing, the type of personal data and categories of data subjects and the Company’s obligations and rights as data controller.
 Further, the Company always provides the data processor with documented instructions that the data processor is obliged to follow.

-In order to administrate our business and the personal data processed therein in an efficient and organized manner, the Company uses a data system provided to us by an external service provider.
+3.3 Transfer of personal data outside the European Economic Area (the “EEA”)In order to administrate our business and the personal data processed therein in an efficient and organized manner, the Company uses a data system provided to us by an external service provider.
 The information that the Company registers or enters into such system will, normally, be stored on the service provider’s servers.
 Those servers may be located outside the EEA, for example in the USA.
 In order to assure full security and protection for the personal data that the Company processes in this system, the Company always ensures that any transfer of data outside the EEA is covered by sufficient security measures and that no transfer takes place to a location that is not covered by appropriate level of adequate protection.
 As stated in section 3.2, the Company always enters into data processing agreements with its data processors.

-In every case where the Company acts as data processor the Company shall enter into a data processor agreement with the data controller.
+3.4 The Company as data processorIn every case where the Company acts as data processor the Company shall enter into a data processor agreement with the data controller.
 The data controller is responsible for deciding, for example, purpose and time of storage for the personal data.
 When the Company acts as data processor the personal data will always be processed in accordance with the data processor agreement and the instructions of the data controller.
 If the Company is unsure of the meaning of the instructions or the extent of its responsibilities, the Company regularly requests a clarification from the data controller.

 The Company always ensures that the personal data is protected by appropriate safety measures and that it is only available for a limited amount of persons within the Company who require the data for their work